Best Nursing Schools in Nevada

 Future employers see the added benefit of having a degree in nursing and would encourage candidates to pursue a BSN or higher.
 There are accelerated programs at a few different colleges in the state that can provide what candidates need to meet the preference.
 Taking 12 to 18 months to complete an accelerated program could be the hand up you need to obtain your career goals.
 Full-time commitment is required because the program is quite intense and does not recommend working outside of the clinical hours required for completion.
 Eligibility and tuition can vary greatly depending on which program you choose.

-Great Basin College in Elko, Nevada is home to an excellent program of nursing.
+Great Basin College in Elko, Nevada is home to an excellent associate degree in nursing program that prepares students for entry-level RN careers.
 GBC graduates are evidence-based thinkers who use their findings to remain competent and insightful in a contemporary clinical environment.
-Visit the Great Basin College nursing website to learn more.

-University of Nevada - Las Vegas has an acclaimed college of nursing.
-With both BSN and MSN tracks, graduates join the workforce with a strong demonstration of professional accountability, intellectual curiosity and motivation to lifelong learning.
-Follow the link to learn more about the University of Nevada - Las Vegas nursing program.
+The University of Nevada - Las Vegas has an acclaimed college of nursing.
+With a renowned bachelor's degree in nursing track, UNLV graduates join the healthcare workforce with a strong demonstration of professional accountability, intellectual curiosity, and the motivation for lifelong learning.

 Western Nevada College